mailisme/minecraft_pvp_bot/README.md

-# Minecraft Pvp Ai Bot (MPB)
+# Minecraft Pvp Bot with Reinforcement Learning (MPB)
-A Minecraft ai bot made with TensorFlow
+A Minecraft bot with reinforcement learning using TensorFlow